Alvinnn!!! and the Chipmunks

 Alvinnn!!! and the Chipmunks (stylized as ALVINNN!!! and The Chipmunks) (French: Alvinnn!!! et les Chipmunks) is a children's CGI-animated musical comedy television series developed by Janice Karman.
 Produced by Bagdasarian Productions and Technicolor Animation Productions (formerly known as OuiDo!
-Productions in season 1) with the participation of M6, it features Alvin and the Chipmunks and the Chipettes and marks their first television appearance together since 1990.
+Productions in season 1) with the participation of M6, a reboot it features Alvin and the Chipmunks and the Chipettes and marks their first television appearance together since 1990.
 First announced by Bagdasarian Productions in spring 2010, a promotional trailer for the series was posted on YouTube.

 The animation and half of the show's storyboards are handled by Technicolor Productions in France, while Bagdasarian Productions in the United States is in charge of voice recording and music production.
 The series is primarily distributed by PGS Entertainment, a French brand management company.
 The series premiered on M6 on March 30, 2015.
 In August 2015, Nickelodeon acquired the American broadcast rights to the series.
 It also aired on Teletoon and Family Channel in Canada.